edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 ## Checking your Permalinks vs Edge links {/* checking-your-permalinks-vs-edge-links */}

-A Permalink request will skip the edge (cache) and go straight to the {{ PRODUCT }} Cloud.
+A Permalink request will skip the edge (cache) and go straight to the {{ PRODUCT }} cloud.
 This will likely degrade performance, but does allow for verification of a function.

 The edge link will route through the edge.